Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

 • Why are my peanut butter balls so sticky?
 This could be because you didn’t add enough powdered sugar to the peanut butter mixture, the wrong type of peanut butter is used or your peanut butter balls weren’t given enough time to chill and firm up in the fridge.
 Make sure that you chill them long enough, as they’re much easier to work with!

-• Don’t forget the parchment paper!
-Or use a silicone baking mat to keep the dipped peanut butter balls from sticking to the baking tray.
+• Don’t forget the parchment paper.
+Or, use a silicone baking mat to keep the dipped peanut butter balls from sticking to the baking tray.
 Make sure the chocolate is completely set before removing the buckeyes from the tray, and use a flat-edge spatula if needed.

 • Add sprinkles and garnishes before the chocolate has set.
 If you’d like to decorate your buckeyes with sprinkles, add them right after you dip the balls in chocolate.